yehaniharshika/AAD-Assignment-phase-02-pos-system-backend-using-spring-MVC/README.md

 The frontend code for the POS Management System is available in a separate repository.
-You can find it by this link https://github.com/yehaniharshika/AAD-Assignment-phase-02-pos-system-frontend.git
+You can find it by this link<br>
+https://github.com/yehaniharshika/AAD-Assignment-phase-02-pos-system-frontend.git

 ## License